 Another reason to avoid reusing bearings is that removal of the bearings from the shaft typically damages the internal surfaces.
 Unless bearings are pulled from the shaft with force directed against the inner rings, damage to the raceways is likely.
 Since accessing the inboard side face of a bearing is very difficult, removal usually involves pulling on the outer ring.
-Brinell damage is very likely.
-A third reason for not reusing bearing is that bearing fatigue failures originate with subsurface cracks that then propagate to the surface creating what is known as a spall.
+Brinell damage is very likely when bearings are pulled in this fashion.
+A third reason for not re-using bearing is that bearing fatigue failures originate with subsurface cracks that then propagate to the surface creating what is known as a spall.
 Examination of a used bearing may not show any outward signs of impending failure but such cracks could already exist and be working their way to the surface.
 Short of extensive laboratory testing, there is no easy way to identify how much longer a bearing will function.

 Paired angular contact ball bearings are unique in that their side faces are modified for flushness.
 When the bearings are clamped against each other in a face to face or back to back arrangement, the desired clearance or preload is created.
 When the bearings are mounted on the shaft with an interference fit, additional clearance is removed from the bearing set.
 Any temperature difference between the inner ring and the outer ring also changes this clearance.
 Since the inner ring is typically warmer than the outer ring, a temperature difference usually serves to further decrease the clearance (or increase the preload).
-All of these factors interact to create the operational clearance or preload so changes to bearing bore tolerance, shaft tolerance, un-mounted clearance or operational temperature can change the mounted clearance (see Figure 18).
+All of these factors interact to create the operational clearance or preload so changes to bearing bore tolerance, shaft tolerance, un-mounted clearance or operational temperature can change the mounted clearance (see Figure 20).

 Bearing life, heat generation and control of the non-thrust carrying ball set are very sensitive to mounted clearance.
 Changing from one clearance/preload class to another or changing from one manufacturer to another must be done very carefully.
-When the bearings function preloaded, any additional preload creates ever increasing stresses and typically higher temperatures as well as ring temperature differences.
+When the bearings function preloaded, any additional preload creates ever increasing stresses, higher temperatures as well as higher ring temperature differences.
 The result can be a thermal runaway where the increased friction in the bearing from the higher stress increases the temperature resulting in even greater stress.
 This cycle causes a rapid high temperature failure.
 Before changing components, check the entire system to understand the end results of a bearing change.

-Figure 18.
-Operating clearance is a function of shaft fit and thermal effects
+Figure 20 - Operating clearance is a function of shaft fit and thermal effects (Courtesy of SKF, 1998, Bearings in Twin Screw Compressors Application Handbook, © SKF Group)